Do you need goals in life to reach the pinnacle of success and happiness that you’re after? Is goal setting the key to making that happen? Maybe.

 You’ve decided you want to set goals in life.
 Where do you start?

 Once you know that you want to set goals for yourself, you need to determine which goals to pursue.
-With that, I have a goal setting course that walks you through how to:
+With that, I have a goal success course that walks you through how to:

 - Discover the best goals to work on